vtalk2019/maithreyee/README.md

 * Multiscreen devices exist and environments are different for interaction which brings in collaboration, conferencing and ability to broadcast solutions to groups
 * I do feel potential exist for this product for mainstream teaching community provided ML/NLP along with voice engines improve their offerings to scan books and convert them to code that can draw pictures from words beyond shapes alone.
 * This will open up new markets for voice devices and become ubiquitous in teaching environments for visualizing problems and solutions.
+* Imagine scanning books through ML scanner and generating JS scripts.
+One can store the output in Amazon S3 indexed by ISBN catalog as a repository for lamda engines to interact with httpserver. *Amazon can make this a free offering to schools worldwide.*